Skip to main content

 38.

-How does the apparent wind changes as the true wind increases?
+How does the apparent wind change as the true wind increases?

 Answer.

-As the speed of the canoe increases, the angle decreases and the magniude of the apparent wind increases.
+As the speed of the canoe increases, the angle decreases and the magnitude of the apparent wind increases.